 Tips for Storing Patio Furniture

 Taking time to clean, protect and restore your outdoor patio furniture will keep it in peak condition for many seasons.
 Keeping furniture out from wintery conditions will extend its life even further.
 When preparing patio furniture for winter storage be sure to protect glass tabletops.
 Stack chairs to maximize space.
-It’s best to keep wood, metal, and wicker furniture off the floor especially if the unit is not climate controlled.
+It’s best to keep wood, metal, and wicker furniture off the floor especially if the unit is not temperature controlled.
 Use a pallet, cinder blocks, or place cardboard under the items.

 Outdoor winter storage for patio furniture can be as simple as using a tarp or other covering.
 If using a cover, secure with bungee cords or rope.
 Moisture can become trapped within tarps or plastic coverings.
 Be sure to check for mold and mildew when spring arrives.
 Coverings or tarps might not keep out rodents.
 Throughout the winter check for any mice or other small rodents.